 Considering current HM5.0 implementation (which might not be optimal in this part), this implies that the number of conditions for the proposed method for a 32×32 TU can be up to 32*32*(0.67 + 0.33*5) = 2375 conditions, as opposed to 10000 of the current method.

+This method adds one additional context for the high frequency area for luma and for chroma.
+In [1], the method was also modified in order to not add this additional context.
+In this case, high frequencies share context with those that all neighbors are zero (cxtCnt = 0).
+This variant of the method is also tested and results provided.

 Fig. 2.
 Modified support for the parallel processing.